Sony ZV-1 II Review

 Our editorial take on the Sony ZV-1 II

-- New wider 18-50mm equivalent lens is perfect for vlogging
+- Wide 18-50mm equivalent lens ideal for solo vlogging and environmental framing

 Best reviews